Jaw Clenching & Nervous System Patterns in Los Angeles

 “Jaw clenching isn’t a jaw problem — it’s a nervous system strategy.”

 If you experience jaw tension, headaches, neck pain, facial tightness, or a sense of constant holding in your body, you’re not alone.
-In my practice, I see an increasing number of clients dealing with jaw clenching and bruxism throughout the day and night — many of them located in Playa Vista, Santa Monica, Manhattan Beach, and the greater Los Angeles area.
+In my practice, I see an increasing number of clients dealing with jaw clenching and bruxism throughout the day and night, with many of them located in Playa Vista, Santa Monica, Manhattan Beach, and the greater Los Angeles area.

 Here’s the most important shift happening in current research and clinical practice: